dadthegamer/Firebotpy/README.md

 "Firebot is a fully featured open-source bot that can help level up your streams." <br>

 # Change Log
+## 4.0 (09/12/2022)
+-Enable and disable timers <br>
+-Firebot Text To Speech <br>
+-Role Management <br>
+-Get, set, increase counters <br>
+-Get system and custom commands <br>

+## 3.01 (08/26/2022)
+-Rewrote the entire library.
+No longer need to reference the text file in the local firebot directory.
+Assumes bot is on localhost <br>
+-Added Announce messages <br>
+-Added ability to retrive quotes <br>
+-Added ability to make new quotes <br>
+-Can remove metadata <br>
+-Can retrieve user metadata stored in firebots database <br>

 ## 2.50 (03/31/2022)
 -Added ability to get metadata for a users <br>